thunderBiscuit/blog/posts/gpg-part1.md

 -----END PGP MESSAGE-----
 ```

 Using the `--clearsign` command rather than the `--sign` one on ASCII-armor format to sign a document will include the original data in the signed file.
-Notice how the resulting file keeps the signed message at the top, making it easy to parse, whether we verify the signature or not.
+The resulting file keeps the signed message at the top, making it easy to parse, whether we verify the signature or not.

 ```bash
 $ gpg --clearsign --armor message.txt